shrutimunde10/SCT_ML_3/README.md

 - Generates predictions for unseen images.

 ## Acknowledgments
-This project was inspired by Kaggle’s Cats vs. Dogs dataset and demonstrates the power of SVMs for image classification tasks.
+This project was inspired by Kaggle’s Cats vs. Dogs dataset and demonstrates the power of SVMs for the image classification tasks.